BeTomorrow/expo-plugins/packages/expo-android-release-config/README.md

 # @betomorrow/expo-android-release-config

-Provide Android signing release of your Expo CNG app from file.
+Provide Android signing release of your Expo CNG app from file without using EAS.

 # Installation in managed Expo projects